|Licences and Costs

 When your WiN expires, you will be required to renew your WiN prior to buying a licence.
 A WiN renewal costs $8.00 and is valid for five years.

-Please verify the personal information shown on your WiN renewal receipt and provide information updates to the licence Issuers or online at albertarelm.com.
+Please verify the personal information shown on your WiN renewal and provide information updates to the licence Issuers or online at albertarelm.com.
 A correct address and phone number is important to ensure that you receive your new WiN Card.

 - Your sportfishing licence must be carried at all times when sportfishing or transporting fish.